Five-foreigner quota ensures goalkeepers are in demand in ISL

 Express had reported on Friday that Karanjit was one of the top names on Chennaiyin’s wishlist of potential retainees.
 A day later, Mumbai City FC broke the bank for former Bengaluru FC keeper Amrinder Singh, tying him up to a big-money contract, only a day after their path was cleared by BFC’s decision to not retain him.

-Amrinder’s deal is thought to be around `1.2 crore, which is roughly the same money that Sunil Chhetri went for in the ISL auction in 2014.
+Amrinder’s deal is thought to be around Rs.1.2 crore, which is roughly the same money that Sunil Chhetri went for in the ISL auction in 2014.

 The 24-year-old was one of the best keepers in the league last year and won the Golden Gloves award, keeping five clean sheets.
 “It’s a great feeling, largely because it shows the clubs desire, and it always feels good when you’re wanted,” Amrinder told Express.
 “It’s a tad bit overwhelming when you read the words ‘highest paid’ in the news, but for me that’s just another reason to work hard and give my best for the team.”